 In the late 1930s Sidney Robertson Cowell undertook a project to document Northern California Folk Music and included a number of recordings and photographs of people preserving this tradition of music, including informants like: Lottie Espinosa, Hilda Duarte Brown and Walter Sebree, and Jessie de Soto performing Spanish-language songs from California; and The Boys of St. Joseph’s Seminary, women from the Asistencia at Pala (Pala Indian Reservation), and the Choristers of St. Anthony’s Seminary performing music from California’s Spanish-era missions.

 Another source of preservation was the folk dance community.
-There were especially two prominent collectors who kept the music and dance alive during this period:
+In the 1950s folk dance academia found itself to be part of the Physical Education curriculum.
+Two prominent collectors kept the music and dance alive during this period: